SAP-archive/xf-addons/installation/marketing.md

 11. Activate all Events.
 ![Enterprise messaging](assets/enterprise-messaging-subs.png)

 The connection is set up.
-Business Events triggered in SAP Marketing Cloud will be sent to the SAP Cloud Platform Extension Factory.
+Business Events triggered in SAP Marketing Cloud will be sent to "Kyma".